 - Taxis are cheap, safe and pretty much everywhere.
 The only problem is that the taxi drivers won’t speak English.
 Always make sure to write down the address in Chinese characters so that you can show it to the taxi driver.
 Another good way to make sure that you reach your destination is to get the phone number of the place where you are going (a restaurant or a hotel, for instance).
 Call it as soon as you get in the cab and give your phone to the taxi driver.
 He will understand what you are doing and the guy on the other side of the phone will explain to the taxi driver how to get to their place.
 This tactic is especially useful in Beijing as the city is so big that even taxi drivers get lost all the time.

 - Another good way to move around a big city is by using the subway.
 Chinese subways are cheap, new and well developed.
 Furthermore, the automatic machines that sell the tickets are also in English.
 Here you will find interactive maps of the Beijing, Shanghai, Guangzhou and Hong Kong subway systems.
+You can read our complete guide on traveling by metro in China

-- Chinese traffic is the worst I’ve ever seen (besides that of Vietnam, of course).
-Be careful when you cross the street!
+- Be careful when you cross the street!
+Chinese traffic is the worst I’ve ever seen (besides that of Vietnam, of course).
 In the beginning, I used to wait for some Chinese people that also needed to cross the street and would use them as “human shields.”
 Now I have gotten used to the traffic and I don’t care anymore.

 - Don’t be surprised if a Chinese person spits on your feet, points at you and says “kankan laowai” (“look at the foreigner,” at least outside the international neighborhoods), yells at you while he tries to run you over with his electric scooter on the sidewalk, pushes you when it’s time to get on the subway, “steals” your taxi (especially when it rains) or blows smoke at your face.